MageMCU/Joystick-Uno-L298N/JULE/README.md

 ## ***src folder***

 - main.cpp - NEW METHOD - Has experimental code for motor encoders using Arduino's Interrupt-Pins 2 and 3.
 There are 8 combinations for Reverse-Inputs and Direction-Motors, *motors.Bits(uno::MotorBits::motorsFFF);*...
+Simply plugin one 3-boolean value at a time from the eight possible values until the motors behave as expected.
+This is beeter than rearranging the actual wires among the two motors and the L298N module.

 ## ***root folder***